paulpham157/openresty-manager/README.md

 sudo bash -c "$(curl -fsSL https://om.uusec.com/installer.sh)"
 ```

-Visit http://ip:34567 ,login to the management with the default user name "admin" and password "Passw0rd!".
+Visit http://ip:34567 ,login to the management with the default username "admin" and password "Passw0rd!".

-- ### Docker Installation
+- ### Docker Version

 One click installation: Automatic installation can be completed in minutes.